Engagements on Lake Ontario

-The Engagements on Lake Ontario encompass the prolonged naval contest for control of the lake during the War of 1812.
-Few actions were fought, none of which had decisive results.
-The contest essentially became a naval building race, sometimes referred to sarcastically as the "Battle of the Carpenters."
+British and American forces fought several engagements on Lake Ontario for control of the lake during the War of 1812.
+Ultimately, only a few actions were fought, none of which had decisive results.
+The contest essentially became a naval building race, sometimes referred to sarcastically as the "Battle of the Carpenters".

 Operations in 1812

 When war was first declared, the British had an early advantage on the Great Lakes in that they possessed a quasi-naval body, the Provincial Marine.
 Although not particularly well manned or efficient, its ships were initially unopposed on Lake Erie and Lake Huron, and made possible the decisive early victories of Major General Isaac Brock.